elimtechlab/website/index.md

 ## Welcome to the Curriculum Center Hub!

-This website was created by the Curriculum Center in order to provide an online presence that will be used for a variety of reasons.

-Some of these reasons include:
-- Distribution of new information
-- Linking to useful resources
-- Making it easy to schedule collaboration time with the Curriculum Center staff
-- (Eventually) Providing the ability to check-out or reserve materials and technology

-Please take a look at the sidebar for some of the resources we currently have available!
+_This website provides an online space for the Curriculum Center to post announcements, useful links, and much more!
+Please take a look at the sidebar for some of the resources we currently have available._

 ---
 ## Seesaw End-of-Year Procedures (7/20/21)